trizen/sidef-book/sidef_interpreter/deparsing.md

 # Deparsing

 Deparsing is the reverse process of parsing, which translates the AST back into code.
-Currently, Sidef supports deparsing into two languages with the `-R lang` switch:
+Currently, Sidef supports deparsing into two languages with the `-R lang` command-line switch:

 * `-R perl`
     - Deparses the AST into valid Perl code.